uwu/tailscale-client/README.md

 # Tailscale Client
 A modern, WinUI3-based Tailscale client for Windows.

-This project was born out of wanting to mess around with WinUI3, and the fact that the Tailscale Windows client looks not great compared to MacOS.
+This project was born out of wanting to mess around with WinUI3, and the fact that the Tailscale Windows client looks... not great compared to MacOS.
-This project aims to provide a modern, clean, and feature-rich Tailscale client for Windows while being fully open source, unlike the official one.
+It aims to provide a modern, clean, and feature-rich Tailscale client for Windows while being fully open source, unlike the official one.

 > [!IMPORTANT]
 > Not all features (even somewhat basic ones!) are implemented at this time.
 This is a work in progress.